ChiaraDG/MultivariateODS_LMM/README.md

 * [Simulation Studies](https://github.com/ChiaraDG/MultivariateODS_LMM/tree/main/Simulation%20Studies): contains the code necessary to replicate the simulations in the paper

-* [LHS](https://github.com/ChiaraDG/MultivariateODS_LMM/tree/main/LHS): contains the code necessary to replicate the LHS analysis
+* [LHS](https://github.com/ChiaraDG/MultivariateODS_LMM/tree/main/LHS): contains the code necessary to replicate the analysis of the Lung Health Study

 More detailed instruction on how to reproduce the results are provided in each folder